 Getting to Yangshuo from Guilin: Getting to Yangshuo from Guilin is very easy – there are extremely frequent busses and the ride is only one hour.
 You can also take a river cruise for more money, but I didn’t bother.
 The river cruises are popular amongst domestic tourists.

 Where to stay in Yangshuo: I stayed at the Wada Hostel and enjoyed its very central location.
-Another nice hostel is Monkey Jane’s Guesthouse – it’s got an awesome rooftop bar area with a view of the Li River.
+Consider also checking out the rooftop bar at Monkey Jane’s hostel while you’re in Yangshuo.

 Days 20 to 24 – Hong Kong